RobbertSlijkhuis/ValheimMods/UpgradeAntlerPickaxe/README.MD

 A simple mod to allow upgrades for the Antler Pickaxe, just like any other pickaxe in the game.

+## Removed the weapons I made for my friends and created entirely new ones in this mod *link to mod*.
+The prefab names are not the same, if you update to this version they will be removed!

 ## Configuration
 The mod comes with a config, be sure to check wether the config has changed on future updates.
 The following options are available:
  - **Enable**: Wether the Antler Pickaxe can be upgraded.
 Default: *true*